Construction site health and safety during COVID-19

 Be aware of other hazards that may be associated with some of these actions, such as temperature extremes or potential for falls and put measures in place to control any new risks.

-If you are advised that one of your workers has tested positive for covid 19 due to exposure at the workplace, or that a claim has been filed with the Workplace Safety and Insurance Board (WSIB), you must give notice in writing within four days to:
+If you are advised that one of your workers has COVID‑19 due to exposure at the workplace, or that a claim has been filed with the Workplace Safety and Insurance Board (WSIB), you must give notice in writing within four days to:

 - the Ministry of Labour, Training and Skills Development